jitingcn/gu-clang/readme.md

 - pull image: `docker pull jiting/gu-clang`

 - init a container in your code dir: `docker run -it --rm -v "$(pwd)":/app jiting/gu-clang`

+You don't need to run `scl enable devtoolset-8 llvm-toolset-7.0 bash` since it already enable by default.